Isher Dass: Kenya

 In 1927 he met Alibhai Mulla Jeevanjee in London and was hired by him to sell radios in Kenya.
 The venture proved unsuccessful however Dass was soon made Jeevanjee's private secretary and then secretary of the Kenya Indian Congress.
 He made his first speech in December 1927 at a public meeting in Nairobi, and being a professed Marxist he represented a new breed of Indian politicians in Kenya who denounced the sub-imperialist views of their predecessors.
 He quickly acquired a reputation as an effective and copious speaker of the tub-thumping variety.
 Within a year of becoming its secretary, Dass caused a split within the Congress.
 His militant agenda led to Patel, Shams-ud-Deen, Phadke and Tayabali Mulla Jeevanjee amongst others to leave Congress and found a new party.
 His views were vindicated at an election in 1931, and in 1933 he entered the Legislative Council of Kenya.

 Early on Dass became a supporter of African interests and in March 1929 he travelled with Jomo Kenyatta to London to petition the Colonial Office.
-In 1931 as a member of a Kenya Asian delegation, he assisted Kenyatta and Parminas Mockerie in submitting a list of grievances to the Join Committee.
+In 1931 as a member of a Kenya Asian delegation, he assisted Kenyatta and Parmenas Githendu Mockerie in submitting a list of grievances to the Join Committee.
 In 1933 he formed part of the Carter Commission, asserting that no more land should be alienated to non-natives, irrespective of race – Indian or European.
 As a member of LegCo Dass became notable for speaking at the request of Africans and repeatedly acted as the mouthpiece of the Kenya Central Association, the Maasai, and the Progressive Kikuyu Party.
 In July 1938 he was involved in the Kamba protests march in Nairobi and accused of instigating the riot which followed the arrest of Samuel Muindi Mbingu.
 In 1939, he voiced African objections to two imperial Orders in Council which sought to define the boundaries of the White Highlands and the Kikuyu reserve.